 Typically, animals are tested with conspecific demonstrators but it can also be beneficial to learn from heterospecifics.
-Accordingly, observer Italian wall lizards made less errors than individual learners in a colour discrimination when provided with information from a conspecific or a heterospecific species (Podarcis bocagei).
+How about saying that this has only been tested in one reptile.
+And then say that the basis for this study is that the lacertid lizard Podarcis sicula is commonly invasive across Europe.
+You could then say that it commonly co-occurs with other species of Podarcis, which creates a novel situation where they could exploit social information from a congeneric—lizards that are not dissimilar to themselves.
+This is a great situation where you can write a really interesting paragraph and give the full story.
+Otherwise, it’s just bean counting: this lizard does this…Accordingly, observer Italian wall lizards made fewer errors than individual learners in a colour discrimination when provided with information from a conspecific or a heterospecific species (Podarcis bocagei).
 Wall lizards are highly invasive and these results suggest a role for social learning when invading new habitats (Damas-Moreira et al., 2018).

-The only non-lab study was conducted on wild Podarcis lilfordi.
-Lizards were presented with a choice between food with and without conspecifics (including static copper models).
+The only non-lab study of cognition in lizards (or, all reptiles?) was conducted on wild Podarcis lilfordi.
+Lizards were presented with a choice between food with and without conspecifics present (including static copper models).
 Animals preferred locations with conspecifics present showing social enhancement when feeding; social attraction was also observed with no food present.
 Podarcis lilfordi occur in high densities, are generalist foragers and conspecifics can be a reliable source of information regarding foraging opportunities (Perez-Cembranos & Perez-Mellado, 2015).
+Again, this is a bit abrupt.
+Can you add a few more sentences to give more interpretation of the significance of this finding?

-Although considered solitary animals, reptiles show a range of social groupings exhibiting simple social tolerance to family group living (Whiting & While, 2018).
-Studies revealed social learning ability both in solitary species (e.g. Kis et al., 2015; Wilkinson et al., 2010; Wilkinson & Huber, 2012) and social species such as in the White’s skink in which familiarity affected learning in a reversal task (Munch et al., 2018b).
+Although considered solitary animals, reptiles show a range of social groupings from simple social tolerance to family group living (Whiting & While, 2018).
+Studies revealed Social learning ability occurs in both solitary (e.g. Kis et al., 2015; Wilkinson et al., 2010; Wilkinson & Huber, 2012) and social, species, such as in the White’s skink in which familiarity affected learning in a reversal task (Munch et al., 2018b).
 Future studies could reveal important new insights into the difference in social information use between species with varying degree of sociality.
+I would like to see more about the costs and benefits of social learning in lizards.
+And more about how social structure might influence social learning.

 Memory